-The 25 simulation sites were spread over GB (see map in electronic supplementary material, figure S1 and table S2 for a complete list of the sites denomination and acronyms), using for comparison purposes a single cultivar and a single soil.
+The 25 simulation sites were spread over Great Britain (see map in Fig. SI.
+1 and Table SI.
+2 for a complete list of the sites denomination and acronyms), using for comparison purposes a single cultivar and a single soil.
 Our simulations were performed for a winter wheat cultivar, Mercia HD, that is sensitive to heat and drought around flowering.
-Cultivated since 1983, this cultivar is a British obligate (i.e. requiring vernalization) winter wheat variety with moderate to weak daylength response.
-Its calibration and validation in Sirius have been done previously using agronomic experiments in the UK [25-29].
-Sirius demonstrated a good performance in simulating water-limited/ drought stress conditions in particular [17,26].
-In the present study, we found a close agreement between Sirius (potential and water-limited) simulations for the baseline climate and experimental yield data and dates of key developmental stages for the growth of the Mercia cultivar in irrigated and unirrigated conditions during dry seasons (1993-1996) as reported in [30,31] (electronic supplementary material, figure S2).
-The common soil profile Hafren, which is representative of British soil types and characterized by a medium available water capacity (electronic supplementary material, table S3, Available Water Capacity, AWC = 177 mm), was used at all sites to eliminate site-specific soil effects from the analysis.
-Discussions on the effects of AWC variations can however be found in [28,32].
-This soil profile was also assumed to be filled to the maximum available water capacity at sowing, which is consistent with real experimental conditions [30,31].
-Note that the soil water deficits at flowering and maturity from our baseline Sirius simulations are comparable to the soil water deficits measured in the experimental conditions in [30,31].
-Finally a single sowing date, set to 20/10 (20 October), was used in all our simulations and for all sites.
+Cultivated since 1983, this cultivar is a British obligate (i.e. requiring vernalisation) winter wheat variety with moderate to weak daylength response.
+Its calibration and validation in Sirius have been done previously using agronomic experiments in the UK [25, 26, 27, 28, 29].
+Sirius demonstrated a good performance in simulating water-limited/drought stress conditions in particular [17, 26].
+In the present study, we found a close agreement between Sirius (potential and water-limited) simulations for the baseline climate and experimental yield data and dates of key developmental stages for the growth of the Mercia cultivar in irrigated and unirrigated conditions during dry seasons (1993-1996) as reported in [30, 31] (SI.
+Fig. 2).
+The common soil profile Hafren, which is representative of British soil types and characterized by a medium available water capacity (Table SI.
+3, Available Water Capacity, AWC=177 mm), was used at all sites to eliminate site-specific soil effects from the analysis.
+Discussions on the effects of AWC variations can however be found in [28, 32].
+This soil profile was also assumed to be filled to the maximum available water capacity at sowing, which is consistent with real experimental conditions [30, 31].
+Note that the soil water deficits at flowering and maturity from our baseline Sirius simulations are comparable to the soil water deficits measured in the experimental conditions in [30, 31].
+Finally a single sowing date, set to 20/10 (20) October), was used in all our simulations and for all sites.
 For comparison and completeness, additional simulations were performed for a soil with a lower water capacity, a different cultivar and also alternative sowing dates.
-Results are presented and briefly discussed in the electronic supplementary material.
+Results are presented and briefly discussed in the Supplementary Information.